sphinx-doc/sphinx/doc/usage/configuration.rst

    :type: :code-py:`bool`
    :default: :code-py:`False`

-   Add the type of each warning as a suffix to the warning message if :code-py:`True`.
+   Add the type of each warning as a suffix to the warning message.
    For example, ``WARNING: [...] [index]`` or ``WARNING: [...] [toc.circular]``.
    This setting can be useful for determining which warnings types to include in a :confval:`suppress_warnings` list.